-The minor consists of a required gateway course called Sustainability: Principles and Practices (3 credits), three electives selected from an approved list (totaling 9 credits), and a capstone seminar (1 credit) and experience (2 credits).
-Individualized advising helps each student to craft a combination of course that suits his or her interests and goals.
-We also support students who are seeking opportunities to study sustainability abroad, summer internships, career guidance, and research experiences.
+The minor consists of a required gateway course called Sustainability: Principles and Practices (3 credits); electives selected from an approved list (totaling 10 credits); two-semesters of independent study (2 credits); and a capstone.
+Individualized advising helps each student to craft a combination of course that suits their interests and goals.

 Introduces students to the breadth and complexity of sustainability studies and includes components from the natural sciences, social sciences, and liberal arts.
-Students do not need to declare the minor to enroll in this course, but students in the minor are required to take it before their final year and are encouraged to take it sophomore year.
+Students in the minor are required to take this course before their final year and are encouraged to take it sophomore year.
 This team-taught, interdisciplinary course is typically offered every semester.

-ii) Impact assessment, including the science of environmental problems and historical, narrative, and sociological descriptions of those impacts
+- Includes the science of environmental problems and the historical, narrative, and sociological implications.

-iv) Individual behavior and values that affect environmental problems and sustainable solutions to those problems, including psychology, ethics, and religious values
+- Human ideologies affect environmental problems and sustainable solutions to those problems, including psychology, ethics, and religious values.

 The capstone project can include work done during any academic year or during a summer research or study program.
 The following are general guidelines intended to help students in developing a capstone proposal.
 Students with a specific project in mind are encouraged to consult with the director of the minor.

 - The senior capstone is an academically rigorous project represented through the independent work directed by the student.
 It incorporates thorough analysis of the current state of the field in question and creating new knowledge that adds substantively to that field.

 - Interdisciplinary content is encouraged, meaning that the project engages scholarly work outside of the student’s primary discipline.

-- The project must include an impact plan that will maximize the dissemination and/or practical application of the project’s results.
+- The project must include an impact plan that maximizes the dissemination and/or practical application of the project’s results.
 For example, this could be a publication, a guest lecture, a conference presentation, or a community education program.

-- Students may use research they have done for a class or independent study as a starting point, but they will need to build on such work to develop a project that is truly additional.
+- Students may use research from a course or independent study as a starting point, but must need to develop a project that is generative and conclusive.

-- Students may work on the capstone project in pairs, but in order to gain approval such a project must have a rationale for requiring two people and be appropriate in scope for a two-person team.
+- Students are encouraged to work on the capstone project with peers, but in order to gain approval such a project must have a rationale for requiring two people and be appropriate in scope for a two-person team.
 The two students must also be in different majors.

-- Students must meet with the director of the minor in sustainability to discuss their capstone project during the spring semester of their junior year (4th year for architects), but they are encouraged to set up an initial meeting sooner, especially if they plan to study abroad in the spring.
+- Students must meet with the director of the minor to discuss their capstone project during the spring semester of their junior year (4th year for architects), but are encouraged to set up an initial meeting sooner, especially if they plan to study abroad in the spring.

 Visit the Center for Undergraduate Scholarly Engagement (CUSE) for a list of funding entities on campus that can provide research support.